 Imayo Tsukasa Brewery: Accessible in 15 minutes by foot from Niigata Station.
 To learn more about the brewery and reach out for a tour guide in English, go check their website.

 Do you need more information?
-You can find up-to-date information on Niigata’s history, main tourist attractions, accommodation, gastronomy, and transportation right here.
+You can find up-to-date information on Niigata’s history, main tourist attractions, accommodation, gastronomy, and transportation at the Enjoy Niigata Official Website.